tbogdala/mindmeld/README.md

 The Android system shouldn't need any extra steps once the whole ecosystem for Android support in flutter is setup. `android/app/build.gradle` has some minimums.
-It's expecting the compiler to be SDK 34, and the NDK used is "26.3.11579264".
+It's expecting the compiler to be SDK 35, and the NDK used is "27.0.12077973".
 The Android SDK CMake version was pinned to "3.22.1" as well.

 When compiling the project it will compile the upstream [woolycore](https://github.com/tbogdala/woolycore) and [llama.cpp](https://github.com/ggerganov/llama.cpp) code for Android use.
-The debug version is **drastically** slower on text inference.
-The scripts for iOS and MacOS runners automatically compile the library for release mode, but currently the Android runner doesn't do that.

 To do a full clean Android build, besides running `flutter clean` you need to `rm -rf android/app/.cxx`.